-a.
-Achievements and Performance
+c.
+Achievements and Peformance

-- Three of the five academies were inspected by Ofsted and all achieved a Good rating - The three secondary schools' output were dependent on teacher assessment due to COVID- 19 and so no progress scores are available. - The Primary academies' output were dependent on teacher assessment due to COVID-19 and so no progress scores are available.
+- Three of the five academies were inspected by Ofsted and all achieved a Good rating. - We have opened Launceston Primary School on a temporary site after COVID related delays in the build of the new school. - The three secondary schools' output were dependent on teacher assessment due to COVID-19 and so no progress scores are available. - Destinations data for Key stage 4 students are above national averages. - Destinations of Key stage 5 students are above national averages for securing places at Oxbridge, top third and Russell group universities. - The Primary academies' output were dependent on teacher assessment due to COVID-19 and so no progress scores are available.